Mustang Stadium – Stevenson Mustangs

 The innovative Stone’s Cove Kitbar (10997 Owings Mills Blvd) is also quite close.
 What is a Kitbar?
 According to their website it “combines the design of a kitchen and a bar to create one large communal table that surrounds the restaurant’s kitchen, putting guests right in the middle of the action.”
 I just call it good.
 Their flatbreads, shrimp and grits, and lobster roll cone have to be tried.
 If you are legal drinking age one should also try out the Cucumber Basil Martini.

 The Owings Mills station of the Baltimore Metro subway system is located about a mile away from campus.

 The team has not been around long but fans are very into the game, and quite vocal for their team.
-If you did not know better, you would think this is a long standing team and program.
+If you didn’t know better, you would think this is a long-standing team and program.

 Besides being on historic ground, Stevenson University’s Mustang Stadium offers the fans a great value, as well as a wonderful place to watch a football game.